slack-ruby/slack-ruby-bot-server/README.md

 ### Try Me

-A demo version of the [sample app](sample_app) is running on Heroku at [slack-ruby-bot-server.herokuapp.com](https://slack-ruby-bot-server.herokuapp.com).
+A demo version of the [sample app with mongoid](sample_apps/sample_app_mongoid) is running on Heroku at [slack-ruby-bot-server.herokuapp.com](https://slack-ruby-bot-server.herokuapp.com).
 Use the _Add to Slack_ button.
 The bot will join your team as _@slackbotserver_.

 ![](images/slackbutton.gif)